labgem/microscope-user-doc/docs/content/userpanel/genesbasket.rst

 3. Click on the CARTS: **INTERSECT** button
 4. The intersection between the 2 Gene Carts content will be moved into a new Cart, called by default ’**INTERSECT**’.

 .. warning:: **If you need to perform another ’Intersect Operation’, do not forget to rename the Cart called ’INTERSECT’.
-Else, the content will be overwrited.**
+Else, the content will be overwritten.**

 .. image:: img/bas12.png
 	:width: 100%